About Loop Exit

 Strategy does not hold in slide decks.
 It holds when people can interpret, trust, and act on the system around them.

 That is why narrative, interface clarity, adoption, and decision legitimacy matter here.
+They are not secondary to change.
 They are part of how change becomes real inside an organization.

 I started Loop Exit with a simple conviction: change only holds when it becomes usable in practice.
-That means making it legible enough to be understood, governed enough to be trusted, and concrete enough to guide action.
+It has to be legible enough to be understood, governed enough to be trusted, and tangible enough to be felt.

 Clients & teams